varun404/Tensorflow_Chatbot/README.md

 3. Training and Testing the model

 1. Data Processing
-    The dataet being used is the cornell movie dialogues dataset.
-However due to limitation of size of file being uploaded I     am unable to include that.
-However its open source and can be fount at http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html
+    The datset used here is the cornell movie dialogues dataset.
+However due to file size limitations I was unable to include that.
+However its open source and could be found at: http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html

   i.
 The first step is to map each input sentence to it's unique id which basicaly is the first element in each line.